nus-cs2103-AY2324S1/tp/docs/DeveloperGuide.md

 * works as a tuition administrative staff
 * can type fast
 * prefers typing to mouse interactions
+* prefers using software to manage students' contacts
 * wants to know his students well as part of his work
 * wants to make use of statistics and technology to make marketing decisions